git504/Learn-Home/README.md

 2. **User stories 🤓 Who❔ What❔ Why❔**

-[User stories](https://github.com/git504/Learn-Home/blob/main/Livrables/user_stories.pdf "User stories, P10") with requirements for each feature.
+📁 [USER STORIES](https://github.com/git504/Learn-Home/blob/main/Livrables/user_stories.pdf "User stories, P10") with requirements for each feature.

 ---

 3. **Mock-ups**

-[FIGMA file Mock-ups.fig](./Livrables/soutenance.png "FIGMA, P10") of the site with a simple design and at least one mock-up per page (explain the navigation between the pages during the meeting).
+📁 [FIGMA FILE Mock-ups.fig](./Livrables/soutenance.png "FIGMA, P10") of the site with a simple design and at least one mock-up per page (explain the navigation between the pages during the meeting).

 ---

 4. **Kanban**

-A Kanban breaking down the project, in a **macro way** (_technical details excluded_) into blocks of features and sub-features for development.
-I have started the breakdown [in this kanban on NOTION](./Livrables/KanBan_LearnHome.pdf "Kanban, P10"), it's up to you to complete the **ANALYZE column** on the same model.
+📁 [A NOTION KANBAN](./Livrables/KanBan_LearnHome.pdf "Kanban, P10") breaking down the project, in a **macro way** (_technical details excluded_) into blocks of features and sub-features for development.
+I have started the breakdown in this kanban, it's up to you to complete the **ANALYZE column** on the same model.

 # p'tit mémo **agile**